-Following reports by concerned readers that their water-efficient washing machines left detergent residue on their clothes, we decided to recreate the problem in our labs and try to work out how to deal with it.
+Following reports by concerned members that their water-efficient washing machines left detergent residue on their clothes, we decided to recreate the problem in our labs to work out how to deal with it.

-The problem comes about because some of the insoluble ingredients in detergents and some dirt don’t get washed out when used with a low-water program.
-Normal CHOICE tests didn’t pick this up because the standard rinse performance test measures the soluble component of detergent that’s left in the water after rinsing, not the insolubles.
+The problem arises because some of the insoluble ingredients in detergents and some dirt don’t get washed out when used with a low-water program.
+Normal CHOICE testing doesn’t pick this up because the standard rinse performance test measures the soluble component of detergent that’s left in the water after rinsing, not the insolubles.
 Also, our wash load is made up of white items (to best check the wash performance), which don’t show up detergent residue well.

 Our testers used various detergents for the test, washing black items in two water-efficient machines (the Fisher & Paykel Aquasmart WLT70T60C and the Miele W1712), to see which produced the least residue:

 - A powder detergent that was a poor performer in our last test.

 - A high-performing powder, both new and in a humidified state (simulating a packet having been open for a while).

 - High-performing clear top- and front-loading liquid detergents.

 Only the high-performing liquid detergent didn’t leave any residue on our test load.
 Alternatively, using half the recommended dose of the high-performance laundry powder, dissolved in warm water, also reduced the problem (our powder detergent test on the top-performing product showed that using between a half and quarter dose still produces a very good wash).
 Our testing has found that liquid detergent doesn’t wash quite as well as powders.
 But if, like most people, your wash load isn’t very dirty to start with, either option should get rid of detergent residue without compromising on wash performance.